Juan Chavez: Investigation

 In 1992, Chavez was convicted on multiple counts of kidnapping and robbery in unrelated cases, and was sentenced to life imprisonment.
 Following his conviction, investigators re-examined four murders from 1989 and came to the conclusion that an unidentified serial killer was targeting gay middle-aged men.
 After a further examination, they started re-investigating the murder of Alfred Rowswell.
 In 1994, the fingerprint that was found on Rowswell's car was entered into a database and it corresponded with an inmate in a Washington prison.

-Investigators traveled to the prison and spoke with the inmate, who declared that a man named Juan Chavez had given him the car and requested to abandon it as far as he could travel.
+Investigators traveled to the prison and spoke with the inmate, who claimed that Chavez had given him the car and requested to abandon it as far as he could travel.
 After learning that, Chavez became the prime suspect in Rowswell's case.
 After an interview with high-profile investigators, Chavez confessed to killing him.
 After a further examination, authorities tied him to the 1989 murders, as he was identified as the man seen looting one of the victims ATM's on camera after the killing.
 When asked why he did it, he claimed he wanted to clear California of gays because he wanted to bring an end to the sexually transmitted virus HIV, which causes AIDS.

 Chavez pleaded guilty to killing Roswell, and later to the killing of the four other men in 1989.
 He received a total of five life sentences on June 21, 1999.
 On September 9 of that year, Chavez hanged himself in his cell at Folsom State Prison.